Things to Do at Bahrain National Museum

 Suggested Duration

-2-3 hours for a comprehensive visit, 1.5 hours for highlights only
+Allow 2-3 hours for a comprehensive visit, or 1.5 hours for highlights tour.

 Getting There